boechat107/cloxls/README.md

 ## Installation

-Add to the dependencies of the leiningen project:
+Add the last version of **cloxls** to the dependencies of the leiningen project:

 ```clj
 [org.clojars.boechat107/cloxls "0.2.1-SNAPSHOT"]